 30. A bidder might wish to impose a minimum aggregate level of acceptance requirement before a broker is eligible to receive any handling fee.
-Such a requirement, however, may induce brokers to pressure their clients to accept an offer under a bid.
+Such a requirement, however, once a broker is close to attaining the minimum level of acceptances, could provide an incentive for the broker to achieve the remaining number of acceptances.
+This structure therefore may result in brokers imposing unacceptable pressure on their clients to accept an offer under a bid.
 Therefore, the Panel considers that broker handling fee offers should generally not be subject to such a requirement.